Breast Cancer Study Raises Issue Of Severe Side Effects For Cancer Patients, Allsup Explains

 Apply For Disability

-To help with applying for Social Security disability, Allsup offers a dual purpose online tool, empower by Allsup®.
-Designed to help someone quickly learn their likelihood of being eligible for SSDI benefits, it walks users through the application process, and guides return-to-work efforts if the person medically recovers.
-First-time applicants who choose Allsup have a 50 percent higher success rate with their SSDI application compared to the national rate at Social Security.
+To help with applying for Social Security disability, Allsup offers empower, a dual purpose online tool.
+Designed to help someone quickly learn their likelihood of qualifying for SSDI benefits, it walks users through the application process, and guides return-to-work efforts if the person medically recovers.
+First-time applicants who choose Allsup have a 50% higher success rate with their SSDI application compared to the national rate at Social Security.

 Qualifying for SSDI benefits requires someone to have paid FICA payroll taxes, usually worked five of the last 10 years, and have a severe work-disrupting injury or illness that is expected to last at least a year, or is terminal.
 Applicants also must be under full retirement age (65-67).